andreaskaris/oot-ice/README.md

 # Disclaimer

 The below steps are experimental and not to be used in a production environment.
+Make sure that you can log into your nodes with a password before applying this.

+Current shortcomings:
+* upgrades will likely break the compiled ICE driver
+* if the DaemonSet is stopped and its images are pruned, then the module loader will fail
+* irdma module removed and not reloaded (this might have to be built from upstream, too)
+* firmware and ICE DDPs are not addressed

 # Instructions